Franz Abt: Biography

 Abt was born at Eilenburg in Prussian Saxony, and showed musical talent at an early age.
 His father was a clergyman and a talented pianist, and it is he who gave Franz his earliest instruction in music.
 Like his father, Abt was interested in both music and theology, and he followed both pursuits at the Thomasschule Leipzig and Leipzig University with the ultimate intention of becoming a member of the clergy.
 While in school, Abt became friends with Albert Lortzing, Felix Mendelssohn, and Robert Schumann.

 Upon the death of his father in 1837, Abt abandoned his theological studies and decided to concentrate entirely on music.
 It is at this time that he began to compose and publish music, mostly works for the piano which were written for performance in Leipzig's salons.
-In 1841 Abt became kapellmeister at Bernburg, then moved to Zurich in the same year where he became an immensely popular and skilled choirmaster, often conducting his own compositions.
-While in Zurich he was appointed director of almost all of the city's numerous choral societies in succession, often winning prizes for them.
+In 1841 Abt became kapellmeister at Bernburg, then moved to Zürich in the same year where he became an immensely popular and skilled choirmaster, often conducting his own compositions.
+While in Zürich he was appointed director of almost all of the city's numerous choral societies in succession, often winning prizes for them.
 In 1852 Abt returned to Germany to become musical director at the court theater in Braunschweig where he served until 1882.

 Abt also remained active as a choral conductor during his time in Braunschweig.
 He was appointed director of the Hofkapelle in 1855, serving in that position for many years.
 He was also frequently invited to conduct choirs in many capital cities of Europe during the 1850s through the 1880s, having at this point developed an international reputation.
 He notably toured the U.S. in 1872 where he was received with overwhelming enthusiasm by music critics and the public alike.
 By 1882, his busy schedule wore him down to a state of ill health and he was forced to retire to Wiesbaden where he died in 1885.
 He is buried in the Südfriedhof (South Cemetery) In Wiesbaden.